aimclub/FEDOT.LLM/README.md

    ```

 2. Initialize the FedotAI object.
 The required parameters are the following:
-* path to folder containing dataset files
+* `dataset` path to folder containing dataset files or pre-loaded dataset object
-* chat model to use (currently ollama and custom request based models are supported)
+* `model` chat model to use (currently ollama and custom request based models are supported)
-* output type ('jupyter' for live updated status report and 'debug' for feed of all langchain events)
+* `output` output type ('jupyter' for live updated status report and 'debug' for a feed of all langchain events)

 To acquire predictions, use the `predict` method with a string description of the dataset and associated task in an arbitrary form.
    ```